Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Results

 Finally, we calculate the cumulative work distribution by the definition as follows

-The numerical result of cumulative work distribution for three identical bosons based on Eq. \eqref{eq20} is presented in Fig. \ref{Work}, which is consistent with the solution of Eq. \eqref{eq13}.
+The result of cumulative work distribution based on Eq. \eqref{eq21} is plotted in the curve of Fig. \ref{Work}.
 In real experiments, the noise and error are inevitable.
-Therefore, we evaluate the effect of the noise on the cumulative work distribution by adding a random noise $\mathcal{N}\in(-0.01,0.01)$ to the angles of the beam splitters and phase shifters.
-As shown in Fig. \ref{Work}, we randomly choose $100$ groups of noise terms, and calculate the cumulative work distribution under the noise effects.
+Therefore, we evaluate the effect of the noise on the cumulative work distribution by adding a random noise $\mathcal{N}\in(-0.01,0.01)$ to the angles of the beam splitters.
+Explicitly, we randomly choose $100$ groups of noise terms and calculate the cumulative work distribution under the noise effects (see error bars in Fig. \ref{Work}).
 We find that the ratio between the error bar and the cumulative work distribution curve is $1$\% to $2$\%.